 Deaf/Hard of Hearing Persons

-If the person requires an American Sign Language interpreter, request an interpreter through the Communications Section.
-See Policy 1103, Communicating with Individuals who are Deaf and Hard of Hearing.
+25. If the person requires an American Sign Language interpreter, the member shall request an interpreter through the Communications Section.
+(See Policy 1103, Communicating with Individuals who are Deaf and Hard of Hearing).

 Illiterate Persons